knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

    - Increase load parameter, keep resources unchanged, how is the performance affected?
    - When increase a load parameter, how much increase in resources to keep performance unchanged?
    - Example: Batch processing - throughput, online system - response time (a distribution of values, using percentile is better than using average)

+### Describing Performance
+Latency and response time is not the same.
+Response time is what the user see.

+Percentiles are abbreviated, median as p50, 95th percentile as p95.
+High percentiles of response times, also known as tail latencies are important.
+Slowest requests can be associated with valuable customers.

+Head-of-line blocking - queuing delay

+Tail latency amplification - Even if only a small percentage of backend calls are slow, the chance of getting a slow call increases if an end-user request requires multiple backend calls, and so a higher proportion of end-user requests end up being slow

+Approximation algorithm - Forward decay, t-digest, HdrHistogram

+You need to rethink your architecture on every order of magnitude load increase.
+- Scaling up (vertical scaling, moving to a more powerful machine)
+- Scaling out (horizontal scaling, distributing the load across multiple smaller machines)

+An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare—the load parameters.

 ### Case study: Twitter
 **Main Operations**: Post tweet and home timeline